thoughtspot/dev-workshop/index.md

 ---

 ### Objectives / Goal:
 This workshop is designed to introduce developers to ThoughtSpot Everywhere, how to embed analytics into React-based webapps, and use the Visual Embed SDK to interact with platform events.
+No local machine configuration is required.

 ### What you will learn:
 The workshop is broken into 2 parts.
 Total duration is approximately 2hrs, with each step building off the last.
 You don't need to complete everything in a single sitting, but you do need to complete steps in chronological order.